-This SEI Report has been produced to provide additional information to OIC as per the request dated 8th February 2023.
-Table 1.1 summarises the additional information requested by OIC and indicates where in this SEI Report each point is addressed.
+This Updated SEI Report has been produced to provide additional information to OIC as per the request dated 25th July 2023, as well as providing updated ornithological mitigation and enhancement commitments following additional engagement with NatureScot.
+Table 1.1 summarises the additional information requested by OIC and indicates where in this Updated SEI Report each point is addressed.